shawn-tsosie/shawn-tsosie.github.io/_posts/2018-10-31-Probability-As-Functor.md

 $$
 P(\cup A\_{k}) = \sum P(A\_{k}).
 $$
+If you are interested in further information about probability and measure, then *Probability and Measure, Third Edition* by Patrick Billingsley is a good all around reference.
+A good hands-on reference is *Measure Theory and Probability* by Macolm Adams and Victor Guillemin.
+This latter reference has a good section on infinite coin flips.

 We note that any subset of the power set is a poset, which is ordered by set inclusion.
 Thus, $\mathcal{F}$ is a poset.
 Further, $[0,1]$ is a poset as well,